yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-010_Show_Password.md

 ---

 ## ✅ Expected Result

-- Password is displayed in plain text
+Password is displayed in plain text
-- Password visibility is toggled correctly